eclipsesource/tabris-decorators/examples/tri-state-button/README.md

 ## Description

+Note: A JavaScript/JSX variant of the this TypeScript/JSX example can be found [here](../tri-state-button-jsx).

 Demonstrates the use of one-way and two-way bindings with [advanced types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
 It includes two example components, `TriStateButton` and `Survey`.
 The former component consists of a (emoji) icon and label.
 When tapped it cycles through three different states as indicated by the icon.

 This component is then used in the `Survey` component to give the user three yes/no questions with a third option to remain neutral.
 The answers are available on public properties of `Survey` via two-way bindings.
 In `app.tsx` they are read when the "print results" button is pressed.